-Primary Supervisor: Dr. Senders Location: CCCHR
+Primary Supervisor: Dr. Pam Senders Location: CCCHR

-Integrated Primary Care Clinics: This year-long outpatient experience is divided across two locations, Stephanie Tubbs Jones Health Center (STJHC) in East Cleveland and the Independence Family Health Center.
-Residents serve as a member of an interdisciplinary team to promote wellness and address behavioral health concerns.
+Integrated Primary Care Clinics: Residents serve as a member of an interdisciplinary team to promote wellness and address behavioral health concerns.
 Patients represent diverse cultural, racial, and socioeconomic backgrounds.
 Common presenting concerns include internalizing and externalizing problems, developmental questions, adjustment to medical condition(s), pill swallowing difficulties, and sleep disturbance.
 Experiences will include same-day consultations (warm hand offs), as well as brief episodes of problem-focused psychotherapy.

-At Independence, the resident will be on site from 9:00 AM to 6:00 PM, unless the resident is participating in leading groups that require schedule alterations.
-Supervision is planned from noon to 1:00pm and is also available as needed throughout the day.

-Supervisor: Dr. Katie Jones Location: Independence Family Health Center
+At Hillcrest, the resident will be on site from 8:00 AM to 5:00 PM.
+Supervision will be scheduled at a mutually convenient time and is also available as needed throughout the day.
+Supervisor: Dr. Sam Bellinger Location: Hillcrest Hospital